gabriellehartley/TemplateScripts4Xanadu/README.md

 Xanadu users are encourage to deposit scripts in this repository.
 Please follow th following guidelines.
 #### 1. Include version of the pacakge in the script name. e.g. if you are depositing a template script for `trinity/2.8.5` then please name the script as `trinity-2.8.5.sh`.
 #### 2. Please keep the resource header.
-#### 3. Please include your Name in the script after the resource header.
+#### 3. Include your Name in the script after the resource header.
 You can include your emailID as well if you donot mind communicating with potential users.
 #### 4. Please annotate your script as much as possible so that it is easy to follow for potential users.
 A basic annotation example is given below.
 #### 5. As a user if you encounter issue with the deposited script, please get in touch to get it fixed.
 Either email the contributor or cbcsupport@uconn.edu.
 #### 6. Finally please appreciate the efforts of the individuals who contributed their scripts.